kiil/awesome-chatgpt-personas/README.md

 ## Why Myers-Briggs

-Lots of people seem to think that the Myers-Briggs Type Indicators are linked to certain persistent characteristics in a persons personality, including their writing style.
+Lots of people seem to think that the Myers-Briggs Type Indicators are linked to certain persistent characteristics in a person's particular personality, including their writing style.

 Whether this belief actually holds true for any particular individual over time is less important in this context.